Henry Docwra, 1st Baron Docwra of Culmore: Later career

-During his retirement in England, Docwra protested bitterly to King James I that he had been unfairly accused of incompetence, and of his meagre rewards for his services to the Crown: in particular, he complained of the failure to make him Lord President of Ulster.
+During his retirement in England, Sir Henry Docwra protested bitterly to King James I that he had been unfairly accused of incompetence, and of his meagre rewards for his services to the Crown: in particular, he complained of the failure to make him Lord President of Ulster.
 In 1614 he published his Narrative, which is both a description of, and a justification for, his military actions in Ireland.
 While obviously self-serving, the Narrative is a valuable source of information for the period.

 His decade-long campaign to return to government employment, preferably in Ireland, finally bore fruit.
 In 1616, following the recall of Lord Deputy Chichester, with whom he had been on bad terms, he was made Treasurer of War for Ireland and returned to live there.
 In 1621 he was raised to the peerage, with a modest grant of land at Ranelagh, now a suburb but then a village on the south side of Dublin city, and another estate at Donnybrook, also in south Dublin.

 Despite his title, he was a comparatively poor man, partly because he had not been given the office of Vice-Treasurer of Ireland, which had previously been associated with the office of Treasurer of War, and thus Docrwa's income was half what he might have expected.
 Assurances of a grant of lands worth £5000 came to nothing, although he did later receive some further lands in County Wicklow.
 After his death all his colleagues praised him as "an honest man who died poor".
 As Treasurer he avoided the temptation, to which so many of his contemporaries succumbed, of using his office to enrich himself; in 1618 the English Council commended him to the Lord Deputy of Ireland for his care and diligence in carrying out his duties.
 His one serious fault as Treasurer, it was generally agreed, was his exceptional slowness in compiling his accounts.
 In his last years, he admitted to finding the burden of office almost unbearable, and he was willing to sell his office for £4000.

 In 1628 he was one of 15 peers empanelled to try Edmond Butler, Lord Dunboyne for manslaughter after Butler had killed his cousin, James Prendergast, in a quarrel over the right of inheritance to an Irish feudal barony.
 Docwra was the only one to vote "guilty", and Dunboyne was duly acquitted by 14 votes to 1.

-Docwra died on 18 April 1631 in Dublin, shortly after retiring from his public offices, and was buried in Christ Church Cathedral, Dublin.
+Lord Docwra of Culmore died on 18 April 1631 in Dublin, shortly after retiring from his public offices, and was buried in Christ Church Cathedral, Dublin.
 His fellow Irish councillors sent a petition to their English colleagues, praising him as "an excellent civil servant", who died (relatively) poor, and recommended his widow and surviving children to their care.